openafs-contrib/openafs-filesystem-stress-test-framework/README.md

 [Metadata Operations: Time to Rename, Write, Delete]

 ## Initialization
+### Clone the repository into the desired testing envoirment

 ### Edit *config.cfg* before setup
 The formatting of *config.cfg* is of a key value pair with "=" as the delimiter